3 Steps to Prepare a Nourishing Postpartum Recovery Plan

 Disclosure: Please note that some of the links in this article are affiliate links, which means I will make a commission if you choose to purchase through the link at no additional cost to you (and sometimes an exclusive discount to you!).
 These are only products I stand behind, and I will not recommend something that I have not verified or personally tested.
 These links help me continue to provide free content for you.

 Many people talk about their birth plans, and all the choices they’re exploring related to the labor and delivery process.
 How many people talk about their postpartum healing plan?
-Arguably, you have more control over a postpartum plan than you do a birth plan.
-Wherever you are in your motherhood journey, there’s always benefit to talking about how to build your support system.
+Arguably, you have more control over a postpartum plan than you do a birth plan and so it warrants time and energy.
+Wherever you are in your motherhood journey, there’s always benefit to talking about how to add in more nourishment to your life.

-Think through who’s going to help you when you’re resting and feeding a newborn.
+Whether you live close to family or are oceans away, think through who’s going to help you when you’re resting and feeding a newborn.
+Who is going to entertain the other children?
+Who's going to take care of the dog?
+Who's going to do your dishes and cook meals for you?
+(Hint: the answer to all of these is not you.)
 This free lying-in plan from Earth Mama Angel Baby is so helpful for just pre-planning and thinking through what your support system might look like in those early weeks, when you’ll be sleep deprived and a printed reminder list will be helpful.

 Other ways to plan for support

-- Put things for you on your registry.
+- Put things on your registry that are for you.
 Examples: a fund for postpartum doula hours, gift cards for a cleaning company, babysitting for older kids if needed, Doordash and similar gift cards, the Bellies Inc. Ab System for postpartum core support and healing (You can get 10% off with this link!), Frida Mom items, gift certificates for your favorite massage/spa treatment.
 You deserve all of these.
+And you probably don't need 50 baby onesies, even if they're cute.

 - Establish with a counselor or have resources/support groups at the ready like Postpartum Support International’s online support meetings.